 What is the time commitment?

-SEALs will enroll in EPI 594 in Winter 2017, a public health surveillance course in Spring 2017, and EPI 594 in Fall 2017.
+SEALs will enroll in EPI 594 in Winter 2021, a public health surveillance course (EPI 506) in Spring 2021, and EPI 594 in Fall 2021.
 During the Winter quarter, we will have weekly meetings.
-After the first four weeks, SEALs will begin signing up for field assignments through the spring.
+SEALs will begin signing up for field assignments in the Spring.
 During the Summer quarter, students will have the option to register for one credit, but can remain on the SEAL Team without registering.
 In Summer quarter, there will be no in-person meetings, but SEALs will still be expected to complete field assignments, regardless of registration status.
 That means, SEALs will not be expected to stay in Seattle the entire summer, but will need to be around enough to complete a sufficient number of field assignments.
+SEALs are expected to complete one or more field assignments during each quarter that they are on the team.
 In the Fall quarter, meetings will be once a month.

 How do I join?